NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

         --tile-size 200 --padding 50 --num-processes 20                    \
         --nodes-list <machine list>

-It was found empirically that a shadow threshold of 0.003 was good enough.
+It was found empirically that a shadow threshold of 0.005 was good enough.
 It is also possible to specify individual shadow thresholds if desired, via ``--custom-shadow-threshold-list``.
-This may be useful for images having difuse shadows cast from elevated areas that are far-off.
+This may be useful for images having diffuse shadows cast from elevated areas that are far-off.
 For those, the threshold may need to be raised to as much as 0.01.